 Income taxes.
-Significant estimates are required to determine the current and deferred tax assets and liabilities.
+The uncertainty of estimates significantly affects the measurement of current and deferred tax assets and liabilities.
 Some of these estimates are based on interpretations of existing tax laws or regulations.
 Where tax positions are uncertain, accruals are recorded within income tax liabilities for management's best estimate of the ultimate liability that is expected to arise based on the specific circumstances and the Group's historical experience.
-Factors that may have an impact on current and deferred taxes include changes in tax laws, regulations or rates, changing interpretations of existing tax laws or regulations, future levels of research and development spending and changes in pre-tax earnings.
+Factors that may have an impact on the measurement of current and deferred taxes include changes in tax laws, regulations or rates, changing interpretations of existing tax laws or regulations, future levels of research and development spending and changes in pre-tax earnings.